 - African Humanities Program (2008-2021), made possible with support from the Carnegie Corporation of New York, has worked to reinvigorate the humanities on the continent through fellowship competitions, regional convenings, production and distribution of publications, and more in Ghana, Nigeria, South Africa, Tanzania, and Uganda.

 - Leading Edge Fellowship Program (2020-Present) aims to demonstrate the potential of people with advanced degrees in the humanities and interpretive social sciences to solve problems outside the academy.
 Recent PhDs awarded as part of the first two cycles of the program, made possible with support from the Henry Luce Foundation, are working with communities in responding to the COVID-19 crisis and advancing public understanding of the pandemic.
-The third cycle, made possible with support from The Andrew W. Mellon Foundation, has placed recent PhDs with partnering organizations to advance social justice projects.
+The third cycle, made possible with support from the Mellon Foundation, has placed recent PhDs with partnering organizations to advance social justice projects.

 - Emerging Voices Fellowship Program (2020-Present) was created by ACLS in response to the severe economic downturn caused by the COVID-19 pandemic to support early career scholars whose voices, perspectives, and broad visions will strengthen institutions of higher education and humanistic disciplines in the years to come.
 Fellows take up year-long placements with members of ACLS’s Research University Consortium, where they can advance their research and professional development while contributing to the teaching, programming, and administrative work of their host university.